strenkwalder/cpp-base-project/README.md

 ```

-Where can I fund stuff?
+Where can I find stuff?
 -----------------------

 This project is organisied in the following way: